GSA/digitalgov.gov/content/posts/2015-03-09-the-content-corner-performing-a-content-audit.md

   * Can the title or headline be improved to better fit your current strategy?
   * Are the tags or metadata still useful or do they need an update?
-  * Are there any broken [links](https://www.WHATEVER/2015/02/25/avoid-weak-links-in-your-digital-chain/) inside the content?
+  * Are there any broken [links]({{< relref "2015-02-25-avoid-weak-links-in-your-digital-chain.md" >}} inside the content?
 Can they be fixed or replaced with better ones?
   * Are the images used in the content still relevant?
 Do they serve a strong purpose of supporting the overall goal of the content?

 The items in this list also remind us that when dealing with existing content, we may find items that were created before current strategies or style guidelines existed.
 Not that any of us have ever done this, but maybe some of the content was rushed online and is missing metadata or tags?
 Maybe it misses the mark on headline or headings or bullets?
 Perhaps it was created before the light came on about things like [UX](https://www.WHATEVER/category/ux/) or content usability?
 Now is the time to rehabilitate, if you will, this wayward content.